kfukutom/boston-farecast/README.md

 | Financial District      | Uber       |        17.09 |           13.5 |            2.64 |              1.22 |
 | Back Bay                | Uber       |        15.69 |           13   |            2.1  |              1.78 |

-I’ve sorted both tables in descending order by average fare, which immediately highlights that the top three destinations differ between Uber and Lyft.
-This divergence underscores how each service’s pricing varies by neighborhood and reinforces the importance of including destination as a feature in our predictive model—mean price alone already reveals distinct patterns that our model can learn and exploit.
+I’ve sorted + aggregated both tables in descending order by average fare, which immediately highlights that the top three destinations differ between Uber and Lyft.
+This divergence underscores how each service’s pricing varies by neighborhood and reinforces the importance of including destination as a feature in our predictive model-mean price alone already reveals distinct patterns that our model can learn from!

 ---